aisingapore/ml-project-cookiecutter-onprem-poly/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

 - `-v`: Bind mounts files or directories from the host machine to the container.
 In this case, we are mounting the SA file and the `models` folder to the container.
-The SA file is needed for `gsutil` to download the model from GCS and the `models` folder will persist the downloaded models.
+The SA file is needed for `gsutil` to download the model from ECS and the `models` folder will persist the downloaded models.
 - `--env`: This sets environment variables within the container.